-Reconsider your need to travel by road along the EN1 north of the Save River and south of Caia in Zamebezia province, and the EN6 between Beira and Chimoio, due to armed attacks on vehicles arising from increased political tensions.
+- Reconsider your need to travel by road along the EN1 road between Save River and Caia in Sofala Province, and the EN6 road between Beira in Sofala Province and Chimoio in Manica Province, due to armed attacks on vehicles.
+See Safety and security.

-- Be particularly vigilant in Sofala province, particularly in remote areas around the Gorongosa hills, Muxungue, Chibabava, Maringue, Macossa and Canxixi where banditry and politically-motivated violence have been reported.
+- In Sofala Province, banditry and politically-motivated violence are threats, particularly in remote areas around the Gorongosa hills, Muxungue, Chibabava, Maringue, Macossa and Canxixi.
+See Safety and security.